It’s finally published!!!

 To drill holes in concrete, I used a 1” hammer drill that I got for $60 from Harbor Freight.

 Well, that’s not exactly true.
 At first I tried to use a “Firestorm” hammer drill from Lowe’s, and after I used about 4 masonry bits and got blisters all over my hands, I went to Harbor Freight and got the biggest one they sold.
 It was only $60 – gotta love those Chinese slave-labor factories!
 The rebar I had to get delivered from a local lumberyard called McCoy’s.
 It comes in 20-foot sections (about $5 each), which I stashed on the side of the house.
 Cutting the rebar was surprisingly easy.
 I got some fiber “metal cutting” discs from Lowe’s and used my circular saw.

 It was even more fun at night when you could see the sparks flying all over the place.
 The discs are cheap, like $2 each, and they make probably 20-30 cuts in my ½” rebar (called “#4”) before the discs get too small.
 Bending the rebar was a different story.
 Half-inch bars of iron don’t bend too easily without the proper tools.
 So, I bought a couple of “hickey bars” from a place called Fishiron:

-I got the 30” handled model, per the shop owner’s recommendation, before I saw that you could buy the same thing at Home Depot for a little bit less money.
-Oh, well.
+I got the 30” handled model, per the shop owner’s recommendation.
+They sell the same thing at Home Depot, but it’s bulkier and doesn’t look like it would make tight bends as well.
 So, I had my holes drilled (5/8”), I had my rebar cut & bent.
 Now all I needed was some real good epoxy.
 On a recommendation from a friend who just built his own house, I used Hilti RE-500 glue: